Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=2059548654
 https://steamcommunity.com/sharedfiles/filedetails/?id=2035168341
 This is COMPLETELY optional.
+- [Experimental] Allow to use Pitch Rotation for Props.
+This feature is currently work in progress and may be buggy.
+Does not applies to any Ragdoll/Human Prop Types.
+This feature is playable but not 100% perfect yet.
 - Use new Chat Box (eChat)
 This is temporary replacement.
 If you have any custom chat box addons already, leave this remain unchecked.
 - New Chat Box Position: Substract Height (Y) Position by N pixels.